christenchung/Dementia-Risk-Dashboard/README.md

 * Further analysis is needed to address representation gaps in OASIS-1 and -2 (see [Assumptions and Caveats](#assumptions-and-caveats)).
 Specifically, studies should include a larger sample size that adequately represent males and subjects with advanced AD.
 * While both brain volume and MMSEs are useful in Alzheimer's Dementia analysis, MMSEs may present a cost-effective, time saving option if MRIs are inaccessible.
 * If available, repeat MRIs can be used with MMSEs to aid diagnosis, especially of early asymptomatic disease.
-    * [This dementia dashboard](https://public.tableau.com/views/AlzheimersDementiaPatientTracker/Dashboard12?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) is intended for clinician use to aid diagnostic decision making.
+    * [This Tableau dementia dashboard](https://public.tableau.com/views/AlzheimersDementiaPatientTracker/Dashboard12?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) is intended for clinician use to aid diagnostic decision making.
 It considers clinical and quantitative change using MMSE and MRI values, respectively.
     *  The dashboard flags patients with worsening MMSE performance and/or decreased brain volume.
 This includes those without AD history.
 If flagged, the dashboard recommends further workup for possible disease onset.
        <img width="1377" height="857" alt="Screenshot 2025-12-08 at 11 43 49 AM" src="https://github.com/user-attachments/assets/e3d413ed-3c71-46bb-8059-b6d23a519e1d" />